About Me

 My Approach

 As a therapist, I strive to create a safe, non-judgemental therapeutic environment through warmth, empathy, and authenticity.
 My goal is to build a meaningful therapeutic relationship that offers a sense of safety and trust.
-I believe the therapeutic relationship can be one of the most powerful tools for personal growth and healing.
+I believe that authentic therapeutic connection can be among the most powerful forces for change.
 Together, we’ll explore your past, process your present, and imagine a future that aligns with what you truly want.
-My integrative approach draws from Attachment Theory, Family Systems, and evidence-based modalities such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
-These frameworks help reduce distressing symptoms like anxiety, depression, or overwhelm, while creating space for deeper, transformational healing.
+My integrative approach draws from Attachment Theory, Family Systems, parts work, and evidence-based modalities such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+These approaches can help reduce distressing symptoms such as anxiety, depression, overwhelm, or disordered eating, while also creating space for deeper insight and long-term healing.